 Mar 7, 2012 -

-I’m sad because it looks so good.
+I didnt have luck with this recipe 🙁 I’m sad because it looks so good.
 My dough was really wet seeming and the cooked product just crumbled.
 I tried again and used 4 more tablespoons of arrowroot, but with each tablespoon the consistecy never seemed to change.
 I used store bought almond meal…maybe that was the problem?
 I’m not sure what I did wrong.

 Jennifer